-A fever is the body’s response to threats from infections and viruses My first line of defense is to look at natural ways to support the body such as keeping hydrated with high quality drinks like Ningxia Red, cool compresses under the arms, behind the knees, on the forehead or peppermint essential oil applied to the bottoms of the feet.
+A fever is the body’s response to threats from infections and viruses My first line of defense is to look at natural ways to support the body’s immune system such as keeping hydrated with high quality drinks like a goji fruit juice, cool compresses under the arms, behind the knees, on the forehead or peppermint essential oil applied to the bottoms of the feet.
 Peppermint oil is too strong for children under 3 as it is a very potent oil and can cause respiratory distress if not diluted sufficiently.
 Last spring my daughter (6 1/2) developed a fever.
 She is petite for her size so I decided to use Lavender instead, also effective for cooling the body and calming the senses.
 As a professional in the Mind/Body field I know the importance of managing stress, and a fever or illness puts stress on the body.
 Lavender essential oil is a good fit for keeping someone calm and cool (pun intended) when they have a fever.
 When stress levels are reduced, the body’s immune system can do what it’s supposed to.
 I applied pure, therapeutic food grade lavender essential oil to the bottom of her feet.
 I also applied lavender lotion to her cheeks which really soothed her.
 In a half an hour her fever was gone!
 I repeated this several times over the next few hours until the fever had passed.